maphim/chatgpt-backend/README.md

+Build the chat backend to communicate with the GPT-3 API and store conversation infomation on the server.

-# ChatGPT Backend
+# Features

-1. Create api chat with GPT.
+[x] Create api chat with GPT.
-2. Store converations.
+[x] Store converations.
+[-] Speak via Google Speech (Google Translate)

 # How to use